Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Implementation and Optimizations

 \subsection{Improving Latency with Speculation}

-Operating in fast mode requires clients to collect $n-t_\mathit{fast}-1$ matching replies to preserve linearizability.
-It is considerably more than the $t+1$ replies typically required in BFT SMR.
-This result is expected to negatively impact the latency observed by clients in the fast mode.

-\ourProtocol{} can further lower clients' observed latencies using client-side speculation.
-For this purpose, we implemented \textit{correctables}~\cite{guerraoui2016incremental} in the client shim of our BFT protocol.
-A correctable is a programming abstraction that allows a client application to work with incremental consistency guarantees and thus accelerates the application by allowing it to speculate with intermediate results.
-The state of a correctable can be updated multiple times, depending on the replies received by the client, strengthening the consistency guarantee each time, until it reaches the \textit{final} state, which corresponds to the strongest consistency guarantee.

-We design the \ourProtocol{} correctable following two principles: (1) to ensure the same safety guarantee as other BFT SMR protocols, the final consistency guarantee should satisfy linearizability under the maximum resilience threshold $t$, and (2) less safe consistency guarantees may relax either the assumptions on the number of Byzantine replicas or trade linearizability for a weaker consistency model.
+Operating in fast mode requires clients to collect \mbox{$n-t_\mathit{fast}-1$} matching replies to preserve linearizability.
+This finalization quorum is considerably bigger than the $t+1$ replies typically required in BFT SMR and is expected to negatively impact clients' observed latencies in fast mode. \ourProtocol{} can lower the latency observed by clients further using client-side speculation.
+For this purpose, we implemented correctables~\cite{guerraoui2016incremental} in the client shim of our BFT protocol.
+A correctable is a programming abstraction that allows a client application to work with incremental consistency guarantees and accelerates the application by allowing it to speculate with intermediate results.
+For example, this enables fast confirmation for low-value transactions such as time-sensitive micropayments even before linearizability under $t$ failures is ensured.
+The state of a correctable can be updated multiple times, depending on the replies received by the client, strengthening the consistency guarantee each time until it reaches the final state, which corresponds to the strongest consistency guarantee. \ourProtocol{}'s \textit{Byzantine correctables} follow two principles: \begin{enumerate} \item Ensure the same safety guarantee as traditional BFT SMR: the final consistency guarantee must satisfy linearizability under the resilience threshold~$t$. \item Less safe consistency guarantees may relax either the assumptions on the number of Byzantine replicas or trade linearizability for a weaker consistency model. \end{enumerate}